ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ![image](https://github.com/ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/assets/70639823/67974aa5-54b5-41b3-a3f4-8258d3fea1e1)
 Geographic clusters of commercial advertisements (structures) CIAN in Moscow

+**About Algorithm:**
+* Roughly speaking, the algorithm train a predictor on the “average” segment, which predicts the price price_pred for the entire dataset and ranks it by price_fact - price_pred,
+* The algorithm can get stuck on "problem" ads (dilapidated housing, scammers, technical floor, etc.),
+* The algorithm is sensitive to filters, the setting of which requires fresh knowledge of the market.
+The first reason is essentially an indicator of the quality of the algorithm.
+Some unwanted ads should be relatively cheap in terms of available factors (large warehouse for ex.).
+Dilapidated housing can often be identified only by appearance.
+Increasing filters by year of construction leads to a significant reduction in dilapidated housing, but greatly reduces the volume of insights.
+The list also includes ads from scammers, which also requires manual control (at least it is necessary to ring the ads).

 **Results:**
 * Top30 (out of over 1500 options) undervalued commercial real estate extractor algorithm was developed for daily monitoring (Moscow, Russia)
 * By 40% (to ≈900) was reduced searching area from unwanted objects (duplicates, dilapidated housing, business for sale, etc.) through ads text analysis